IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 ====================  ======================================================================================================================  ===================================
 StorageType           Reservoir storage type based on reservoir storage capacity (hourly, daily, weekly, 4-week, yearly)                      Hourly/Daily/Weekly/Monthly/Yearly
 OutflowsType          Water outflows type based on the water extracted from the reservoir (daily, weekly, 4-week, yearly)                     Daily/Weekly/Monthly/Yearly
-InitialStorage        Initial energy stored at the first instant of the time scope                                                            hm\ :sup:`3`
+InitialStorage        Initial volume stored at the first instant of the time scope                                                            hm\ :sup:`3`
-MaximumStorage        Maximum energy that can be stored by the hydro reservoir                                                                hm\ :sup:`3`
+MaximumStorage        Maximum volume that can be stored by the hydro reservoir                                                                hm\ :sup:`3`
-MinimumStorage        Minimum energy that can be stored by the hydro reservoir                                                                hm\ :sup:`3`
+MinimumStorage        Minimum volume that can be stored by the hydro reservoir                                                                hm\ :sup:`3`
+BinaryInvestment      Binary reservoir investment decision                                                                                    Yes/No
 FixedInvestmentCost   Overnight investment (capital and fixed O&M) cost                                                                       M€
 FixedChargeRate       Fixed-charge rate to annualize the overnight investment cost                                                            p.u.
 InitialPeriod         Initial period (year) when the unit is installed or can be installed, if candidate                                      Year